Bolashak: Description

 On April 20, 2007 by the decision of the Republican Committee for preparation of specialists abroad, the scholarship was granted to 82 applicants, on August 16 – to 185 applicants.

 On January 24, 2008 the Bolashak Scholarship was awarded to 223 candidates.
 On April 28, 2008 the Bolashak Scholarship was awarded to 104 candidates.
 On August 13, 2008 the Bolashak Scholarship was awarded to 356 candidates.

 Overall, as of 2009 5,950 students were awarded by a scholarship.
 Around 2,000 out of them were employed by the government and national companies.
 In 2009, 800 students returned to Kazakhstan.

 In 2012, young people of Kazakhstan were granted the opportunity to study in 32 countries at 630 leading universities overseas.

 Ethnic distribution

 According to last period statistics of 2008, 93.6% of candidates recommended for competition were of Kazakh ethnicity, followed by 3% of ethnic Russian, 0.9% ethnic Korean and 0.5% ethnic Tatar, basically due to essential criteria of the scholarship is the knowledge of the Kazakh language.
-On the other hand, last 1999 census showed the country's ethnic make-up to be 67.4% Kazakh, 25.9% Russian, 3.7% Ukrainian and 2.5% Uzbek, and that the Kazakh language is spoken by 64.4% of population, primarily by the ethnic Kazakhs.
+On the other hand, the latest census conducted in 2021 showed the country's ethnic make-up to be 71% Kazakh, 14.9% Russian, 3.3% Uzbek and 1.9% Ukrainian, and that the Kazakh language is spoken by 80.1% of the population, primarily by the ethnic Kazakhs.

+List of universities

+Universities for academic study in all specialties in 2023.